 Ready to manually keep tabs on your inventory?

 Your rivals have implemented automated inventory management systems and you need to keep up with them.
-Spreadsheets and checklists can work, but they take up so much time and they’re also subject to inevitable human error.
+Spreadsheets and checklists can work, but they take up so much time and are subject to inevitable human error.

-These are some of the common costs and myths associated with inventory management.
+These are some common costs and myths associated with inventory management.

 Remember, inventory management isn’t easy.

-Work out the costs, unfold the myths, download software and stick to your strategy.
+Work out the costs, unfold the myths, find the right software, and stick to your strategy.

-In the next chapter we discuss exactly how you can create an effective inventory management strategy.
+In the next chapter we discuss exactly how you can create an effective inventory management strategy to improve your overall operations.